Moroccan Preserved Lemons

 Sterilise a large jar – in a pan of boiling water, or heat up in a hot oven, or with water in the jar in the microwave.

 Tightly pack the lemon quarters in the jar and sprinkle each layer with 1 Tablespoon salt per lemon.
 (Ie if there are 6 quarters of lemon in one layer, use 1.5 tablespoons salt).
+You can also push a couple of bay leaves and half a dozen peppercorns down the sides of the jar if you wish to.

 With the remaining lemon, cut it in half and squeeze all the juice into the jar.
 Now dip the cut edges in salt and pack the two halves on the top layer, cut side down.